NOAA logo

 PGNE14 KKCINorth Atlantic Ocean Region

 Volcanic ash and tropical cyclone graphics in PNG format are also available when advisories are issued.
 These products will have a WMO header starting with PFXD (volcanic ash) and PZXD (tropical cyclone).
-Figure 6-10 and Figure 6-11 depict snapshots of the files maintained in the SIGWX and VOLC folders, respectively.
+The figures below depict snapshots of the files maintained in the SIGWX and VOLC folders, respectively.

 The file naming convention for these files is: